savETH — Risk Report

 Exit liquidity

-This is the binding risk for retail holders.
-There is no meaningful secondary-market shortcut. avETH is unlisted, and the savETH public pool observed in June 2026 was effectively negligible.
+This is the binding risk for retail holders and the practical reason behind the reduce/exit view.
+There is no meaningful secondary-market shortcut. avETH is unlisted, and the savETH pool observed in mid-2026 was effectively negligible (a low-double-digit-dollar Uniswap V4 pool).
 The real exit is a two-stage process:

 - savETH to avETH: initiate an unstake request, wait 24 hours, then withdraw avETH.
 No yield accrues during cooldown.
-Starting a second unstake while one is in cooldown resets the timer on the whole pending balance, so tranching the exit can backfire.
+Starting a second unstake while one is in cooldown resets the timer on the whole pending balance, so tranching the exit can backfire — unstake in one action.

 - avETH to ETH: submit an Avant redemption request.
 Avant describes this as often completed within a few hours, but up to 7 days depending on market liquidity and other conditions.
 A fee may apply and is shown in the app.

-In the worst normal case, savETH holders should think in terms of about an 8-day route to ETH: one day to leave savETH, then as much as 7 days for avETH redemption.
-The window that matters most is stress, because that is when strategy liquidity and redemption processing are most likely to matter.
+In the worst normal case, savETH holders should think in terms of about an 8-day route to ETH.
+The window that matters most is stress, because that is when strategy liquidity, the off-chain hedge, and redemption processing are all most likely to matter — and it is the same moment the exit door is narrowest.

 Yield dynamics

 That exchange rate is the main signal to watch.
 There is no reliable market peg signal today because there is no meaningful public market.
-A flat or falling convertToAssets rate would be more important than a small pool print.
+A flat or falling convertToAssets rate would be the clearest sign of senior impairment.

 Audits, admin & issuer